ihv-hook-table/react-hook-table/README.md

 # Hook Table for React

 The project was initiated with the goal of developing a straightforward and easy-to-use type-safe table rendering engine.
-Although there are more feature-rich alternatives available, the emphasis here is on simplicity for projects where complex data tables are unnecessary.

-The project is still under heavy development and documentation might not be up to date, but most of the basic functionality should remain unchanged.
+The project is still under heavy development, not producton ready.

 **[Documentation](https://github.com/ihv-hook-table/react-hook-table/wiki/Quickstart)**